misterpotts/fabricate/docs/api/index.md

     readonly crafting: CraftingAPI;

     /**
+     * Gets an instance of the Fabricate Document manager, used for loading Foundry Documents and extracting the data
+     *   they contain that is relevant to Fabricate.
+     */
+    readonly documentManager: DocumentManager;

+    /**
      * Suppresses notifications from Fabricate for all operations.
 Use {@link FabricateAPI#activateNotifications} to
      * re-enable notifications.
      */